Josh Hartnett is back. He stars in the new Showtime series, Penny Dreadful, premiering May 11.

 Here's what else is cool about the show - it was created by writer John Logan, Oscar-nominated writer of The Aviator.

-Penny Dreadful is already getting great buzz and you don't have to wait for the May 11 premiere to watch the first episode either...watch it here, right now.
-And then watch some clips from our own Hartnett gallery below.
+Penny Dreadful is already getting great buzz.
+Watch the Season 1 Trailer here and then watch some clips from our own Hartnett gallery below.

 Sin CityOfficial Trailer (HD)